Image Source: FreePik

 The Symptoms of Keto Flu

 The symptoms of keto flu or carb flu include headaches, nausea, weakness, and dizziness.
 Some people going through the keto flu also complain of cramps.
 The changes in digestion can trigger vomiting, constipation, and diarrhea.
-Muscle cramps, stomach pain, and poor concentration are often reported.
-Someone may experience difficulty sleeping because of these symptoms or have insomnia due to the metabolic changes.
-Sugar cravings are common.

 According to this article by KetoLogic, many people experience these flu-like symptoms during the first days of a keto diet.
 They say that this is understandable given that we’re now averaging a hundred pounds of sugar consumed per person per year, and you’re now cutting that out of your diet.
-No wonder our bodies are craving sugar and react so violently to the reduction.
+No wonder our bodies crave sugar and react so violently to the reduction.

 How to Minimize Keto Flu Symptoms

-Dehydration in and of itself can cause cramps.
-When you are on the keto diet, dehydration worsens the keto flu symptoms.
-Drink more water to prevent cramps from keto flu.
 This is especially true if you were already dehydrated, to begin with.
 You must increase your water intake if you’re suffering from diarrhea or vomiting.
 And cut back on your caffeine intake since that dehydrates you.

-A lack of nutrients can make the symptoms worse.
-Make sure you’re getting enough electrolytes like salt, magnesium, potassium, and sodium.
-You can get this by increasing your consumption of table salt, adding mineral salt to your diet, or getting it naturally by opting for bone broth.
 You may have to add supplements to your diet since the keto diet restricts foods like beans and starchy vegetables that contain potassium.
 Another option is upping your intake of keto-friendly, potassium-rich foods like green leafy vegetables and avocados.
-The magnesium in these foods is essential if you’re suffering headaches and having trouble sleeping.
+The magnesium in these foods is essential if you’re suffering from headaches and having trouble sleeping.

 When you’re sick with the flu, you typically want to sleep.
 And the same thing is true with the keto flu.
 This is a good way to reduce the irritability and fatigue that often comes with it.